ethereum/consensus-specs/sync/optimistic.md

 ### Block Production

-A optimistic validator MUST NOT produce a block (i.e., sign across the `DOMAIN_BEACON_PROPOSER` domain).
+An optimistic validator MUST NOT produce a block (i.e., sign across the `DOMAIN_BEACON_PROPOSER` domain).

 ### Attesting